letoram/arcan/README.md

 standalone desktop environments.

-At its heart lies a robust and portable multimedia engine, with a well-tested and well-documented interface, scriptable using in Lua.
+At its heart lies a robust and portable multimedia engine, with a well-tested and well-documented Lua scripting interface.
 The development emphasizes security, debuggability and performance -- guided by a principle of least surprise in terms of API design.